-Course type: Programme Elective (PE) Pre-requisites: ICPC11, ICPC17
+Course type: Programme Elective (PE) No. of Credits: 3

+ICPC11, ICPC17

 - 1. To impart knowledge on automobile system, its subsystems and components. - 2.
 To expose the students to the concepts of various sensors used in automobile systems. - 3.
 To teach the basic and advanced controls in automotive systems. - 4.
 To impart knowledge about the electronics and software involved in automotive systems.